 Please approach the Singapore Embassy / Consulate Office nearest to you for visa application and submission procedures.
 For the list of Embassy or Consulate, please visit:

-Alternatively, you can find all services relating to entry and visa requirements online please visit their website http://www.ica.gov.sg.
-Contact details of the Immigration and Checkpoints Authority of Singapore are:
+Alternatively, you can find all services relating to entry and visa requirements online.
+Please visit the Singapore Immigration and Checkpoints Authority website at http://www.ica.gov.sg/.
+Their contact details are available below.

 10 Kallang Road